laurent22/joplin/README.md

 # Note history

 The Joplin applications automatically save previous versions of your notes at regular intervals.
 These versions are synced across devices and can be viewed from the desktop application.
 To do so, click on the "Information" button on a note, then click on "Previous version of this note".
-From this screen you can view the previous versions of the note as well as restore any of them.
+From this screen, you can view the previous versions of the note as well as restore any of them.

 This feature can be disabled from the "Note history" section in the settings, and it is also possible to change for how long the history of a note is saved.